 After our preaching, we confronted these men with the Gospel.
 Bo and Kenan specifically labored for a very long time refuting their claims and preaching the Gospel to them and calling them to repentance and faith.
 It was inspiring to say the least.

-Overall, we believe that glory was brought to God as we publicly and boldly and individually proclaimed His Gospel to men and women who have not accepted it.
-We had wonderful conversations with many people; I saw many people intently and politely stand and listen to our message.
+Overall, we believe that glory was brought to God as we publicly, boldly, and individually proclaimed His Gospel to men and women who had never accepted it.
+We had wonderful conversations with many people.
+I saw many people intently and politely stand and listen to our message.
 And those people were worth it.
 For all the people that cussed and kept walking, we had people who listened in conviction, and they made it worth it.
-Pray for our LGBT community, that all those in it would come to Jesus for repentance and faith.